chbright/github-demo/README.md

 # github-demo
-A simple to leave the repository
+A simple to demo the repository